 Since the boot loading process is reasonably common to various platforms, many boot loaders can handle different operating systems.
-You can, for instance, use grub to boot up Linux, Win2K, WinXP (and occasionally Vista, though by default Vista is not going to like a non-Windows MBR), and so forth; you can also use some third-party software, such as Partition
+You can, for instance, use grub to boot up Linux, Win2K, WinXP (and occasionally Vista, though by default Vista is not going to like a non-Windows MBR), and so forth; you can also use some third-party software, such as Neosmart

-Magic, System Commander, or Neosmart EasyBCD.
+EasyBCD.
 (The last works particularly well with Vista and Linux dual-booting.)

 None of these are perfect.
-Partition Magic usually works; Neosmart is a very good choice for Vista/Linux dualboot.
+The ancient Partition Magic usually works for XP/2003, but there are many reports of issues with Vista; Neosmart is a very good choice for Vista/Linux dualboot.